PandaEden/MIPS-Teaching-Tool/README.md

 _Hex notation 0xXXXXXXXX (8 digits = 32bit Address)_

-# Not Supported!
+# Known Inaccuracies

 The application currently does not support the CoProcessors.

-Meaning it does not support Traps or Functional Units.
+Meaning it does not support Traps (Exceptions) or Functional Units.

 # InProgress